 Replace everything with the following lines (copy/paste):

-# NOTES: # These lines are a summary for switching between a static and dynamic IP on Raspbian Wheezy # (The process for Raspbian Jessie/Stretch is different!) # Last updated 06.07.2018 # For static IPs, there are 3 important sections in the /etc/network/interfaces file # 1) General section # 2) Wired settings section (eth0) # 3) Wireless (WiFi) settings section (wlan0 & wlan1) # 3a) Dynamic (dhcp) WiFi settings # 3b) Static WiFi settings # 1) ########################################################## auto lo iface lo inet loopback # 2) ########################################################## auto eth0 allow-hotplug eth0 iface eth0 inet manual # 3) ########################################################## # 3a) For a dynamic WiFi connection un-comment this section #auto wlan0 #allow-hotplug wlan0 #iface wlan0 inet manual # wpa-conf /etc/wpa_supplicant/wpa_supplicant.conf #auto wlan1 #allow-hotplug wlan1 #iface wlan1 inet manual # wpa-conf /etc/wpa_supplicant/wpa_supplicant.conf # 3b) For a static WiFi connection un-comment this section #allow-hotplug wlan0 #iface wlan0 inet static #address 192.168.1.16 #netmask 255.255.255.0 #broadcast 192.168.1.255 #network 192.168.1.0 #gateway 192.168.1.254 # wpa-conf /etc/wpa_supplicant/wpa_supplicant.conf #auto wlan1 #allow-hotplug wlan1 #iface wlan1 inet manual # wpa-conf /etc/wpa_supplicant/wpa_supplicant.conf ###############################################################
+# NOTES: # These lines are a summary for switching between a static and dynamic IP on Raspbian Wheezy # (The process for Raspbian Jessie/Stretch is different!) # Last updated 06.07.2018 # For static IPs, there are 3 important sections in the /etc/network/interfaces file # 1) General section # 2) Wired settings section (eth0) # 3) Wireless (WiFi) settings section (wlan0 & wlan1) # 3a) Dynamic (dhcp) WiFi settings # 3b) Static Wi-Fi settings # 1) ########################################################## auto lo iface lo inet loopback # 2) ########################################################## auto eth0 allow-hotplug eth0 iface eth0 inet manual # 3) ########################################################## # 3a) For a dynamic WiFi connection un-comment this section #auto wlan0 #allow-hotplug wlan0 #iface wlan0 inet manual # wpa-conf /etc/wpa_supplicant/wpa_supplicant.conf #auto wlan1 #allow-hotplug wlan1 #iface wlan1 inet manual # wpa-conf /etc/wpa_supplicant/wpa_supplicant.conf # 3b) For a static WiFi connection un-comment this section #allow-hotplug wlan0 #iface wlan0 inet static #address 192.168.1.16 #netmask 255.255.255.0 #broadcast 192.168.1.255 #network 192.168.1.0 #gateway 192.168.1.254 # wpa-conf /etc/wpa_supplicant/wpa_supplicant.conf #auto wlan1 #allow-hotplug wlan1 #iface wlan1 inet manual # wpa-conf /etc/wpa_supplicant/wpa_supplicant.conf ###############################################################

 For Wi-Fi, no eth0 settings are needed.
-Changing the file above is mainly aimed at setting up the wlan0 to static (as suppose to dynamic).
-This will set a dynamic Ethernet connection and static Wi-Fi connection.
+Changing the file above is mainly aimed at setting up the wlan0

 To check if Raspbian accepted the new network settings, use: